cybersemics/em-spec/spec.md

       - Draw arrows from Context → Thought
       - Hide bullets
       - Option to control x,y position of each label
-  - *Archive
-    - Dragboard
-      - ✗ Obsoleted by split view
-      - Non-empty Dragboard must be rendered horizontally to allow text to expand
-      - Text
-        - “ 📎 Clip Board - DROP HERE”
-        - “Drop here temporarily”
-        - “Drop here until you find where to put the thought”
-      - Archive
-        - Empty Dragboard may be rendered as a small shape if full width is too distracting
-          - Since most drags will not use the dragboard
   - API
     - Technical
       - GraphQL